RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 As our authors point out,
 the conflicts discussed in this chapter are so common that each gets its own special subsection under [Model Rule 1.8][aba1.8].
-Second, lawyers confronted by these issues cannot rely on their instincts alone, because personal interests color their view of the fairness of the transaction.
+Second, lawyers confronted by these specific conflicts of interest cannot rely on their instincts alone to guide them.
+Personal interests color the lawyer's view of the fairness of the transaction.
 The lawyer is like the barber in one of Warren Buffett's favorite sayings, namely:
 Don't ask your barber if you need a haircut.
+Litigation is good business for lawyers, but often not good for clients.
+A wise lawyer thinks of Voltaire's famous maxim:
+"I was never ruined but twice: once when I lost a lawsuit, and once when I won one."
+It takes a conscious effort to keep your client's interests ahead of your own.

 For these reasons,
-Model Rule 1.8 has developed an almost *per se* approach that either prohibits or specifically regulates the conflict to remind lawyers of their primary obligation, which is to serve their clients.
+Model Rule 1.8 prohibits or regulates certain specific transactions between lawyers and their clients.

 ## Model Rule 1.8